OpenHFT/Chronicle-Map/README.md

 ## Close
 Unlike ConcurrentHashMap, chronicle map stores its data off heap, often in a memory mapped file.
 Its recommended that you call close() once you have finished working with a Chronicle Map.

 ``` java
 map.close()
 ```

-When using replication its important to call close to clean up the TCP/IP socket connection.
-Failure to call close may prevent you from restarting a replicated map on the same port.
+This is especially important when working with chronicle map replication, as failure to call close may prevent you from restarting a replicated map on the same port.
+In the event that your application crashes it may not be possible to call close().
+Your operating system will usually close dangling ports automatically, so although it is recommended that you close() when you have finished with the map, its not something that you must do, its just something that we recommend you should do.

 ###### WARNING